 Welcome to our professional learning series on building a PLN.

-This series guides you step by step through the process of setting up your own PLN.
+This self-paced free course guides you step-by-step through the process of setting up your own PLN.

 The aim of this first step is to: